-STATE PLAN The written agreement between the State of Arizona and CMS which describes how the AHCCCS program meets CMS requirements for participation in the of health care services who agrees to furnish covered services to a member or with any other organization or person who agrees to perform any administrative function or service for a contractor specifically related to fulfilling the contractor's obligations to the Administration under the terms of this contract, as defined in 9 A.A.C.
+An agreement entered into by a contractor with any of the following: a provider of health care services who agrees to furnish covered services to a member or with any other organization or person who agrees to perform any administrative function or service for a contractor specifically related to fulfilling the contractor's obligations to the Administration under the terms of this contract, as defined in 9 A.A.C.
 22, Article 1.